The UMass protein crystallography home page is found at xtal.biochem.umass.edu

 • The Phenix suite does many of the same things as the CCP4 suite (experimental phasing, molecular replacement, refinement, etc.) using different algorithms.

-The first task we will take on is processing of diffraction images into intensites.
+The first test we will try is to process diffraction images into intensites.

 • Here are the images (in a 1.3 GB file, so make sure you have disk space and a fast connection!)